antdimot/aiworkshop/README.md

 # AI Development Workshop

-Goal of this repository is to collect some examples of ollama usage.
+Goal of this repository is to collect some examples for local inference.

 ### __Ollama installation__
 ```bash